In the old town

 Rentals shorter than a week are accepted year round: EUR 1250 for a minimum rental of 5 nights.

-- Upon request and approval of the owner a late arrival is possible between 7.00 pm and 9.00 pm at an extra fee: EUR 50.
+- Upon request and approval of the owner a late arrival is possible between 7 and 9pm for an extra fee of EUR 50.

 - Sleeps 4+2 Guests

 - Bedrooms 3 Bedrooms

 - Bathrooms 3+1 WC Bathrooms